AvaterClasher/Librarian/README.md

 Upload your documents and get answers to your questions, with citations from the text.

-Link to the deployed app: [Website](https://librarian-gpt.streamlit.app)
+Link to the deployed app: [Librarian GPT](https://librarian-gpt.streamlit.app)

 ## Installation